-Following the grant review committee's ranking process, all applicants will be notified as to their ranking, if they met threshold eligibility, or notified that they did not meet threshold review requirements.
-The grant review committee may recommend less than the total amount of funding requested by the applicant.
-Prior to the meeting of the grant review committee, applicants may be asked to provide an estimate of the impact to the program if funds were reduced by 20% or less and what the revised outcomes would be if funds were reduced by that amount.
+Following the Grant Review Committee's ranking process, all applicants will be notified as to their ranking, if they met threshold eligibility, or notified that they did not meet threshold review requirements.
+The Grant Review Committee may recommend less than the total amount of funding requested by the applicant.
+Prior to the meeting of the Grant Review Committee, applicants may be asked to provide an estimate of the impact to the program if funds were reduced by 20% or less and what the revised outcomes would be if funds were reduced by that amount.

-The proposed rankings will be voted on at the by the County's Homeless Services Oversight Council in September and then forwarded on to the County Board of Supervisors for a final vote in September.
-Once the Board of Supervisors has voted on the final ranking, the County will submit the completed CoC application to HUD for its review.
+The proposed rankings will be voted on at the by the County's Homeless Services Oversight Council (HSOC) in August.
+Applicants will be notified by email of their rankings following the HSOC meeting.
+These recommendations will also be voted on by the County Board of Supervisors at a meeting in September.
+Once the Board of Supervisors has voted on the rankings, the County will submit the completed CoC application to HUD for its review.

-HUD intends to fund all eligible CoC renewal projects for one year.
 Applications for funding are reviewed by HUD on a competitive basis.
 If funded by HUD, the County will enter into a contract with the subrecipients for implementation of the project.